Learn how to keep your accounts, customers, and suppliers organised.

 You have all the info you need for the account you want to keep.
 Now let's handle the duplicate:

-- Go back to the Chart of Accounts.
+- Go back to Chart of accounts (Take me there).

 - Find the duplicate account (the one you won't keep).
 Then, select the dropdown ▼ in the Action column and then Edit.